We all love our dogs like family! Unfortunately some human food can be toxic for dogs. Here's a list of Fruits and Vegetables Toxic for Dogs.

 No, mushrooms are toxic for dogs.
 Especially wild mushrooms.
 This is a fungus that a dog should not eat and can even lead to death.

-The worst offenders of nuts are walnuts, pecans, pistachios, macademia nuts and brazil nuts.
+The worst offenders of nuts are walnuts, pecans, pistachios, macadamia nuts and Brazil nuts.

 Straight up, onions will not only poison your dogs, they are poisonous for cats as well.
 Never feed your dogs onions.